Las Vegas shooting: Timeline of events

 3:30 a.m.

-At least 50 people are said to be dead, with at least 200 injured.
+At least 50 people are said to be dead, with more than 200 injured.

 Authorities have identified Paddock as the suspected shooter.
 They also say they have located Danley.

-"We have located the vehicles in question, and we are confident we have located the female person of interest," Las Vegas police tweet.
+"We have located the vehicles in question, and we are confident we have located the female person of interest," Las Vegas police tweet at 3:37 a.m.

-"Marilou Danley is no longer being sought out as a person of interest," the Las Vegas Metropolitan Police Department said, the Atlanta Journal-Constitution reported later Monday morning.
+"Marilou Danley is no longer being sought out as a person of interest," the Las Vegas Metropolitan Police Department said in an Atlanta Journal-Constitution report published later Monday morning.
 "LVMPD detectives have made contact with her and do not believe she is involved with the shooting on the strip."

 5:33 a.m.